Aimar-Goni/AG_AIMedievalSim/README.md

             }
         }
         ```
         [Figure 18.
 Code snippet from `UMS_PathfindingSubsystem::SetNodeBlockedStatus`.
-When a node's traversability changes (e.g., a building is constructed), this function updates the `BlockedNodes` set and broadcasts the `OnPathUpdated` delegate.
+When a node's traversability changes (e.g., a building is constructed) , this function updates the `BlockedNodes` set and broadcasts the `OnPathUpdated` delegate (Gamma et al., 1994).
 AI characters subscribed to this delegate can then trigger a path recalculation if their current path is affected.]

 ### Implementation